Dheeraj096/GoGit/CONTRIBUTORS/IIITA/Second_year/Dheeraj096/info.md

   then right click on the commit we want to revert then do a git pull --rebase origin branch_name_to_merge_to then git cherry-pick <SHA we copied earlier

+  Q:- Which kind of development I do?
+  Ans:- Web development and CC